Obama eyes boost in space taxi spending, Jupiter moon mission

 "We are continuing to monitor the situation," Bolden said.
 "Right now, everything is normal in our relationship with the Russians," he said.

-Currently, NASA is supporting space taxi designs by Boeing Co, privately owned Space Exploration Technologies and privately owned Sierra Nevada Corp.
+Currently, NASA is supporting space taxi designs by Boeing Co (BA.N), privately owned Space Exploration Technologies and privately owned Sierra Nevada Corp.

 The agency intends to select at least two companies for a final round of development funding this summer.
 Obama wants to have U.S. options for flying astronauts to the station before the end of 2017.